+(agitated)

+So, this fermented fuel on the

+Salvation One may be crystallized

+already?

-So... what... it could selfdestruct the second we deploy the external-combustion drive?
+So... what... it could selfdestruct the second we deploy the

+external-combustion drive?

-No one knows.
+GENERAL PARSONS No one knows.
 There's no real way to tell.
 This organic, fruit based fuel is still in the experimental stage.
 We've run out of time for any further testing.